-This article is part of a series written by FBB volunteers detailing their experiences in the Humanist Service Corps.
+This article is part of a series written by FBB volunteers detailing their experiences in the Humanist Action: Ghana.
 The opinions expressed in this article may not necessarily express those of Foundation Beyond Belief as a whole, its staff, or donors.

-Elroy Leday is a Humanist Service Corps volunteer who has traveled to Ghana for the first time as part of a year-long service commitment in the town of Cape Coast.
+Elroy Leday is a Humanist Action: Ghana volunteer who has traveled to Ghana for the first time as part of a year-long service commitment in the town of Cape Coast.
 This is his second entry in this blog series.
 (Click here for his first installment.)

 Hi everyone, Elroy here.
 I wanted to give you all an update on my most recent month.
 It was very action-packed.
 It started with a festival called Orange Friday, which itself is a part of Fetu Afahye, but more on that later.
 Orange Friday is a festival where the entire town wears orange.
 There is music played throughout the town and everyone dances as they march through town.
 It is a high-energy, all-day event, and is particular to the town of Cape Coast.
 For the weekend celebrations, there are numerous pop-up bars and restaurants to accommodate.
 In addition to immersing ourselves in local culture, we also discovered non-governmental organizations doing great work in Ghana.